Spaniards in Mexico: Principal areas of settlement

 The Asturians are a very large community that has a long history in Mexico, dating from colonial times to the present.
-There are about 42,000 people of Asturian birth in Mexico.
-The Catalans are also very numerous in Mexico.
-According to sources from the Catalan community, there are approximately 12,000 Catalan-born around the country..
-There are also as many as 8,500 Basques, 6,000 Galicians, and 1,600 Canary Islanders.

-The largest population of Spanish descent are located in Mexico Valley, Puebla-Veracruz region, Bajío region, Guadalajara Valley, Altos de Jalisco, Northern region and Riviera Maya, where they make up the largest proportion of the Spanish population.
-Large populations are found in the states like Mexico City, Mexico State, Veracruz, Puebla, Jalisco, Nuevo León, Aguascalientes, Durango, Guanajuato, Querétaro, and Chihuahua.
-Also, Northern Mexico is inhabited by many millions of Spanish descendants.
-Some states like Zacatecas, Sinaloa, Baja California, Sonora, San Luis Potosí and Tamaulipas.

 Mexico City

 Mexico City has the biggest Spanish population in the country.
 In this city are all the Spanish institutions as Embassy of Spain, cultural centers as soon as Centro Asturiano, Centro Gallego, Casa de Madrid, Casa de Andalucía, Centro Montañes, Orfeo Catalán de Mexico, Centro Vasco, Centro Canario, Centro Republicano Español, Ateneo Español, Casino Español, Asociación Valenciana, Centro Castellano, and health institutions as the Beneficiencia Española, Hospital Español and Hospital-ito.

-Also in Mexico City is home to important Spanish schools and universities such as the Colegio Madrid, Universidad Iberoamericana, Colegio de México, and Universidad Anahuac.
+Mexico City is also home to important Spanish schools and universities such as the Colegio Madrid, Universidad Iberoamericana, Colegio de México, and Universidad Anahuac.

-Puebla City

-Puebla City is the other major Spanish population in Mexico.
-The Parque España, a social community and school founded by Spaniards and Spanish Mexicans descendants, is found in the city.

-The Centro Gallego de México makes a Beato Sebastián de Aparicio romería to Puebla City each year, this event is an interesting Galician community with Folk music and Galician dances outside the Old San Francisco convento to Downtown Puebla de Zaragoza, Puebla State.

 Demographics

 Spanish descendants make up the largest group of Europeans in Mexico and a majority of Mexicans have some degree of Spanish descent.
 Most of their ancestors arrived during the colonial period but further hundreds of thousands have since then immigrated, especially during the Spanish Civil War in the 1930s.
 The Encyclopædia Britannica states those of predominantly European descent make up closer to one-sixth (≈17%) of the Mexican population.